Official control of quarantine plant pests and diseases

 When an exotic pest or disease enters and is officially confirmed in Australia, the Department of Agriculture, Water and the Environment has an obligation to notify the International Plant Protection Convention (IPPC).
 When other countries become aware of the presence of the pest or disease in Australia, it can trigger trade bans or restrictions on our exports, and requests for Australia to review its current import conditions.

 If we can provide our trading partners with evidence that we have the pest or disease under official control, the department can continue to justify regulating international imports to prevent pest entry.
 Official control may also underpin negotiations for export with concerned trading partners to accept plants or products that have been produced in areas of Australia that are not affected by the pest or disease and/or are treated to IPPC standards to manage the biosecurity risk.

 If an established pest is not under official control, the department cannot justify continuing to prevent the pest’s entry by regulating imported goods and conveyances.
 While there are numerous benefits in implementing official control, there are also costs associated with containment, surveillance and movement restrictions.
 State and territory governments, in consultation with peak industry bodies, must determine whether official control is cost-beneficial or whether other management options are more appropriate.

-If you need further information contact the Office of the Australian Chief Plant Protection Officer in the Department of Agriculture and Water Resources: email ACPPO or phone 1800 900 090.
+If you need further information contact the Office of the Australian Chief Plant Protection Officer in the Department of Agriculture, Water and the Environment: email ACPPO or phone 1800 900 090.